 But which is better?
 The convenience of reheated milk or feeding my baby something that could be potentially harmful?

-In this article, we’ll explore whether or not microwaving breast milk in bottles is safe and the alternatives you can use to warm up breastmilk.
+In this article, we’ll explore whether or not microwaving breast milk in bottles is safe and the alternatives you can use to warm up breast milk.

-Can you Microwave Breastmilk in Baby Bottle?
+Can you Microwave Breast Milk?

 No, you should not microwave breast milk in a baby bottle.
 Heating in a microwave can create hot spots in the milk, which can scald your baby’s mouth and throat.
 It can also destroy some of the nutrients in the milk.

 So while it may sound convenient, don’t microwave heat breast milk or the bottle.

 Does Microwaving Breast Milk Destroy Nutrients?

 Most people aren’t aware that once breast milk is heated to about 104 degrees Fahrenheit and higher, it loses a lot of nutritional properties.
 And these effects can be widespread, from damaging antibodies such as SlgA, lactoferrin, probiotics, and other vitamins, and minerals.